-Now, when the people saw that Moses was shamefully late in coming down from the mountain, the people assembled against Aaron and said to him, "Arise, make us a god who will go before us, for Moses, the man who brought us up from the land of Egypt, we do not know what has become of him!"
+1. When the people saw that Moses was so long in coming down from the mountain, the people gathered against Aaron and said to him, "Come make us a god who shall go before us, for that man Moses, who brought us from the land of Egypt we do not know what has happened to him."

-Aaron said to them, "Break off the gold rings that are in the ears of your wives, your sons and your daughters, and bring [them] to me."
+2. Aaron said to them, "Take off the gold rings that are on the ears of your wives, your sons, and your daughters, and bring them to me."